 Dr. Deborah Seib administers hyaluronic acid (HA) dermal fillers for Mississauga-area residents who would like to revitalize their appearance without surgery.
-Most patients recognize and often request hyaluronic acid injectable fillers by their product names: Restylane®, Perlane®, JUVÉDERM®, VOLUMA®, etc. Despite the growing variety of products and indications for use, injectable dermal fillers all offer one common benefit: immediate results that replenish facial volume, smooth deep lines, and wrinkles and rejuvenate facial appearance.
+Most patients recognize and often request hyaluronic acid injectable fillers by their product names: Restylane®, Perlane®, JUVÉDERM®, VOLUMA®, Anteis Fortélis®, etc. Despite the growing variety of products and indications for use, injectable dermal fillers all offer one common benefit: immediate results that replenish facial volume, smooth deep lines and wrinkles, and rejuvenate facial appearance.

 Dr. Seib prefers hyaluronic acid injectable fillers because of their impressive safety record and aesthetic outcomes.
 Their effects are also reversible.
 Compared to collagen injections or autologous fat transfer, hyaluronic acid dermal fillers are well tolerated by most people, and they deliver excellent, natural-looking results.
 Some patients choose dermal fillers as a standalone treatment, while others combine them with other nonsurgical treatments such as BOTOX® Cosmetic, Lumecca™ IPL, and Forma™ Skin Tightening for optimal facial rejuvenation.